frankmt/top_analyzer/README.markdown

 Top Analyzer
 =================================

-Prints to stdout a csv file containing information extracted from a batch top output Developed against top: procps version 3.2.7
+Prints to stdout a csv file containing information extracted from a batch top output.
+Developed against top: procps version 3.2.7

 The input file can be obtained via a top command, as in this example: